NaviTrace: Evaluating Embodied Navigation of Vision-Language Models: EXPERIMENTS

 \subsection{Models}

 We evaluate all VLMs by querying each model through API calls.
-After preliminary testing, we select eight representative models: Gemini 2.5 Pro \cite{gemini2.5}, GPT-5 \cite{gpt5}, o3 \cite{o3}, Claude Sonnet 4 \cite{claude4}, Qwen 2.5 VL 72B \cite{qwen2.5vl}, Qwen 3 VL 235B A22B Thinking \cite{qwen2.5vl}, Mistral Medium 3.1 \cite{mistral}, and Gemma 3 27B \cite{gemma}.
+After preliminary testing, we select five representative proprietary models: Gemini 2.5 Pro~\cite{gemini2.5}, GPT-5~\cite{gpt5}, o3~\cite{o3}, Claude Sonnet 4~\cite{claude4}, and Mistral Medium 3.1~\cite{mistral}.
+We also include three open-weight models: Qwen 2.5 VL 72B~\cite{qwen2.5vl}, Qwen 3 VL 235B A22B Thinking ~\cite{qwen2.5vl}, and Gemma 3 27B~\cite{gemma}.
 Among these models, Gemini 2.5 Pro, GPT-5, o3, and Qwen 3 VL automatically generate reasoning steps.
-Each model receives a carefully crafted prompt specifying the task, output format, and expected embodiment behavior.
-Models are instructed to return navigation traces as lists of 2D points in JSON format, which we parse to compute performance scores.
+Each model receives a carefully crafted prompt specifying the task, output format, expected embodiment behavior, and embodiment type.
+Models are instructed to return navigation traces as lists of normalized 2D points in JSON format, which we parse to compute performance scores.